jedcheng/mumax3_HX1_HPC_test/oommf_compile/README.md

 ```

 Note:
 The CPU nodes do not have hyperthreading enabled (i.e 64 threads only).
 But OOMMF typically uses 50% of each thread, so we can use 128 threads to fully utilise the CPU.
-I observed no difference between setting the number of threads to 64 or 128.
+In reality, I observed no performance difference between setting the number of threads to 64 or 128 when running the compiled binary on a dual socket CPU node.